fennel-ai/client/docs/pages/concepts/source.md

 Clearly, this works only when the cursor field is monotonically increasing with row updates - which Fennel expects you to ensure.
 It is also advised to have an index of the cursor column so that this query is efficient.
-All data sources except Kafka & S3 require a cursor.
+All data sources except Kafka, Webhooks & S3 require a cursor.

 ### Lateness
 Fennel, like many other streaming systems, is designed to robustly handle out